Dental Bonding Affordably Conceals Imperfections

 During this phase, the teeth that do not require bonding will be carefully covered with dental strips.
 An etching solution will then be applied to each tooth undergoing bonding.
 This solution creates tiny fissures in the surface of your tooth so that the bonding agent adheres more strongly.

 Once your teeth are prepped, the doctor will use specialized dental instruments to layer and mold the composite resin over your teeth.
-Composite resin has a putty-like consistency and requires an eye for detail and specially trained technique to deliver aesthetically pleasing results.
+Composite resin has a putty-like consistency and requires an eye for detail and specially trained techniques to deliver aesthetically pleasing results.

 Curing and Polishing